 By using jargon-free language with creative and flexible processes, daunting issues are made accessible and inviting to engage with.
-This approach includes talks, reflective discussions, working with the body, artistic expression, play, music and meditation.
-In exploring complex, challenging and sometimes painful ideas about what it means to be human, systemic human exploration doesn’t lose sight of the importance of keeping the work simple, safe and playful.
+This approach includes talks, reflective discussions, working with the body, sensory exploration, artistic expression, music, meditation and play.

 Attention in the past has been focussed on illness as a function of the individual personality, but all illness (‘mental’ and ‘physical’) and every disturbance involves social relationships.
 Very often the earliest signs of change for better or worse evince themselves in interaction with others, and in this field we also find the best indication of therapeutic change